5 Strange Things Millionaires Do With Their Money, But Most of Us Have Never Tried

 But if you work for a living and don’t happen to have millions of dollars lying around, that can sound totally out of reach.

 That’s why a lot of people use the Public app.
-It lets you be a part of something that’s normally exclusive to the richest of the rich — buying pieces of other companies — for as little as $1.
+It lets you be a part of something that’s normally exclusive to the richest of the rich — buying pieces of other companies.

-That’s right — you can invest in pieces of well-known companies, such as Amazon, Google or Netflix, for as little as $1.
+That’s right — you can invest in pieces of well-known companies, such as Amazon, Google or Netflix, even if you’re not rich.
 The best part?
 Some companies even pay you every quarter for your share of the profits, called dividends.

 It takes just minutes to download the app, and when you finish setting up your account, Public even will give you a $10 sign-up bonus.